rperera12/Phase-Field-ADAPT-GNN/README.md

 ### Attention Temporal Graph Convolutional Networks (ATGCN)
 NOTE: Found in src/models.py

-The ATGCN was used to use the latent space information generated from GINE in order to propagate the system in time.
+The ATGCN uses the latent space information generated from GINE in order to propagate the system in time.
 Two similar ATGCNs were used for XDisp-GNN and YDisp-GNN, and a modified ATGCN was used for cPhi-GNN.

 ## Utilities: